 Now, you can buy a freeze-dry candy machine.
 However, they are extremely difficult to find and very expensive.

 The cheapest one I came across was a little over $2000!
-And it was massive for a household appliance.
-Sure, it will fit on a countertop.
-But only if you have unlimited space!
+Also, it was massive for a household appliance.
 And don’t get me started on the maintenance cost of these things!

 So, what about simply freezing the candy?

 You can try.
 But you won’t get your freezer cold enough to have the same effect on the candies as the machines do.
-Remember, the machine flash-freezes the candies, then dries them out to remove the moisture.
+Remember, the machine flash-freezes the candies while removing the moisture.

-I hate to say it, but there isn’t a way to replicate the technique without a machine.
-And the machine isn’t worth buying if you aren’t starting a freeze-dried candy business.
+There isn’t a way to replicate the technique without a machine.
+Plus, the machine isn’t worth buying if you aren’t starting a freeze-dried candy business.

-The only real solution is to either buy from companies or simply heat-dry the candy.
-This is done by basically putting them inside a dehydrator at an EXTREMELY low temperature.
+You can heat-dry the candy by putting it inside a dehydrator at an EXTREMELY low temperature.
 If the temperature is too high, the candies will melt.

 Where To Buy These Candies?